 Amish and related religious groups feel community is best realized in these small groups, and thus take proactive steps (even a year or more in advance), to prepare for the creation of new units of community.
 These include ordaining new ministry to lead the new church district when division occurs.

-Photo credits: Adams County, Ohio buggy-Jerry Bedwell; New Wilmington Amish-WCN 24/7; Indiana Amish buggy-Lee; Amish family walking-Frau Baxter; Hutterite men-Per Verdonk; Amish cutting corn-Bob Reid
+Photo credits: Adams County, Ohio buggy-Jerry Bedwell; New Wilmington Amish-WCN 24/7; Amish family walking-Frau Baxter (cropped from original); Hutterite men-Per Verdonk (cropped); Amish cutting corn-Bob Reid (cropped)